Lyaction/BatchLLM/README.md

-# FastLLM
+# BatchLLM
-A tool designed for llm offline distributed inference from Odps datasource.
+A framework designed for llm offline distributed inference.